leej3/pandoc_resume/markdown/resume_John_Lee.md

 Predominantly in the context of human neuroimaging software, I leverage compute-cluster resources using community tools (Dask, ipyparallel, Swarm, Slurm, Nipype).

 **Cloud architectures:**
-Typically using awscli, I have worked with cloud computing and data storage using EC2 and S3.
+Typically using awscli, I have worked with cloud computing and data storage, using EC2 and S3.

 **Containers:**
 I am an expert in using and defining software environments with container technologies (including Docker and Singularity).

 **Automation:**
-I automate workflows using tools like Python, Bash, git, Circleci, and Cron to improve the efficiency, reproducibility, and scalability of my work.
+I automate workflows, using tools like Python, Bash, git, Circleci, and Cron to improve the efficiency, reproducibility, and scalability of my work.

 **Linux:**
 I spend my days using Linux.
 This ranges from servers, clusters, cloud, and containers to my personal laptop and mobile phone.